Rumah Pilkada

 Rumah Pilkada is the Indonesian flagship news program which broadcast on Kompas TV.
-This program is about Elections in Indonesia in various regions that held 2018 local elections. and now 2020 local elections.
+This program is about Elections in Indonesia in various regions that held from 2018.
+2020. and 2024 local elections.

 History

-Through the program Rumah Pilkada (English: House Of Pilkada), Kompas TV will presented a number of events for the community to get to know all the candidates for regional heads who will fight in the elections.
+Through the program Rumah Pilkada (English: House Of Pilkada), Kompas TV will presented with KPU a number of events for the community to get to know all the candidates for regional heads who will fight in the elections.
 Of course through this 'Rumah Pilkada' Kompas TV wants to make the momentum of the elections as a good, honest and fair democratic process like in a house, So the term house is taken to give context that we are in one house so that it is demanded by honesty, so we can compete but must be managed with the concept of kinship.